leannewat100/ca2-php-crud-2/README.md

 ![image info](./readme-images/sql.png)

-* Move the PHP files into your XAMPP htdocs folder so Apache can process the PHP code
+* Move the website files (PHP files) into your XAMPP htdocs folder so Apache can process the PHP code

-* Configure the database.php file to connect to your SQL database - change the username and password to yours as seen below
+* Configure the database.php file to connect to your SQL database - add the database name and change the username and password to yours as seen below

 ![image info](./readme-images/code.png)